Nipple & Areola Repair

 What kind of anesthesia is necessary for an inverted nipple repair?

 Local anesthetic achieves complete pain control so that you may comfortably undergo this procedure in the office operating room setting.
-You may opt for IV sedation or general anesthesia at the Denver West Surgery Center in Golden, Colorado, should you desire.
+You may opt for IV sedation or general anesthesia if you would prefer not to feel the injections to numb the skin.

 If the procedure is performed under local anesthesia, you can be back to work and most activities within several hours.
 There is a mild amount of discomfort which is easily manageable.
 You may shower after 24 hours and the splint is removed after 2 to 4 days.